 Joseph was a troubled young man.
-He was well loved – by his father, and very hated by his brothers!
+He was well-loved – by his father, and very hated by his brothers!
 What a dilemma he found himself in!
 How can one person be so loved and yet so hated?
-Well the problem was really jealousy!
-Joseph’s brothers were jealous of him and was tired of him telling them about his dreams, dreams which sounded like he wanted to laud it over them!
+Well, the problem was really jealousy!
+Joseph’s brothers were jealous of him and were tired of him telling them about his dreams, dreams which sounded like he wanted to laud it over them!

 Outside of his brothers’ sight, Joseph just flourished!
 He grew in stature and favour with God and man!
 Pharaoh put him in charge of his whole kingdom!
 Whether you are in or out of your enemy’s sight, remain in God’s sight and you will flourish!
 Do not let their evil plans against you come to pass!
 Put your trust in God.
 In all your ways acknowledge Him and He shall direct your path.